rifatrakib/beanie4validation/README.md

 # beanie4validation

-A simple project demonstrating controlling Python-side and MongoDB-side parsing, validation, &amp; configuration using beanie
+A simple project demonstrating controlling Python-side and MongoDB-side parsing, validation, & configuration using beanie.